geoffreylitt/homepage/source/articles/2024-12-22-making-programming-more-fun-with-an-ai-generated-debugger.html.md

 By the way: I was confident Claude 3.5-Sonnet would do well at this task, because it's great at building straightforward web UIs.
 That's all this debugger is, at the end of the day: a simple view of a JSON blob; an easy task for a competent web developer.
 In some sense, you can think of this workflow is a technique for turning that narrow, limited programming capability—rapidly and automatically building straightforward UIs—into an accelerant for more advanced kinds of programming.

 Whether you're an AI-programming skeptic or an enthusiast, the reality is that many programming tasks are beyond the reach of today's models.
 But many decent *dev tools* are actually quite easy for AI to build, and can help the rest of the programming go smoother.
-In general, these days any time I'm spending more than a minute staring at a JSON blob, I consider whether to whip up a custom UI for it in seconds.
+In general, these days any time I'm spending more than a minute staring at a JSON blob, I consider whether it's worth building a custom UI for it.

 <div style="text-align: center; width: 100%">* * *</div>